 Employees can use their laptop, phone or tablet to submit exercises.

 The advantages of using coaching tools:

-Susanne McCabe is a Mum to three young children.
+Susanne McCabe is a Mum to three children.
 Whilst working part-time and experiencing serious illness within her family, Susanne experienced a long period off work with chronic fatigue.
-During this time, she re-examined her life and focussed on reducing her stress and finding a fulfilling life based on her values and goals.
+During this time, she re-examined her life and focused on reducing her stress and finding a fulfilling life based on her values and goals.

 In 2009, Susanne became an ICT Specialist with an enterprise company.
 This involved advising SMEs on how to generate business growth and reduce costs through ICT.
 She quickly built positive relationships and gained a reputation for her enthusiasm and client focus.
 It's these skills, experience and her caring, non-judgemental attitude that will help your employees overcome their stress and realise their potential.